Alok-Nayak/sample-java-webap/README.md

 # sample-java-webap
-This is a sample java project repo for testing bamboo, sonarqube analsis
+This is a sample java project repo for testing bamboo, sonarqube analsis Lets store the artifact in nexus.